mauroservienti/milestone.github.io/_posts/dotnet-development-on-apple-silicon.md

 _2022-04-15 - One week into using macOS and an M1 for .NET Development._

 Let's start with the easy stuff.
-[JetBrains Rider](https://www.jetbrains.com/rider/) is a joy. .NET 6, runtime and SDK, [are supported on AMR64](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+[JetBrains Rider](https://www.jetbrains.com/rider/) is a joy. .NET 6, runtime and SDK, [are supported on ARM64](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 We can build and execute all .NET projects targeting .NET, including .NET Core.
-Obviously, except for WFP and Windows Forms projects.
+Obviously, except for WPF and Windows Forms projects.
 They require Windows anyway.

 We can install .NET Core 3.1.
 There is support only for the [x64 version](https://dotnet.microsoft.com/en-us/download/dotnet/3.1).
 Not a big deal since it goes out of support soon.